Paylo.one · Pilot

 Refine as you correct

-Your corrections, links, dismissals, and confirmations become explicit rules, so the system grows sharper without hidden learning.
+Your corrections, links, dismissals, and confirmations become explicit rules, so Pilot grows sharper without hidden learning.

 Approval-gated